-This Memorandum of Understanding shall become effective December 1, 2023 2020, and will continue in effect through June 30, 2028 November 30, 2023, with respect to all employees represented by Local 39.
+Except as otherwise indicated herein, This this Memorandum of Understanding shall become effective July 1December 1, 20243 December 1, 2023 2020, and will continue in effect through June 30, 20289 November 30, 2023, with respect to all employees represented by Local 39.
 During the period covered by the Memorandum of Understanding, any items concerning wages, hours, and terms and conditions of employment provided by this Memorandum of Understanding shall remain in effect unless the parties agree to revise the same by a written modification to this Memorandum of Understanding, subject to the limitations expressed in Section 3504 of the Government Code.